 According to the 2020 Job Outlook Survey by the National Association of Colleges and Employers, 91% of employer respondents want candidates to have problem-solving skills, and 86% want candidates who can work as part of a team.
 Other soft or “people skills” employers want include high levels of empathy, emotional intelligence and personal motivation.

 The Impact of Job Titles on Salary Ranges

 Job titles also affect a candidate’s expected salary offer from an employer.
 When establishing salary bands, HR professionals and hiring managers need to choose titles that accurately reflect the actual position.
 The title should indicate the role’s duties and the employer’s expectations, reflecting the way the role fits within the organization.

-Instead of “ballpark-type estimates,” LaborIQ offers wage analysis at both the macroeconomic level – based on annual and hourly wages in 12 supersectors tracked by the U.S. Bureau of Labor Statistics, such as construction, education and health services, etc. – and at the micro-industry level for a specific occupation or job title.
+Instead of “ballpark-type estimates,” LaborIQ by ThinkWhy offers wage analysis at both the macroeconomic level – based on annual and hourly wages in 12 supersectors tracked by the U.S. Bureau of Labor Statistics, such as construction, education and health services, etc. – and at the micro-industry level for a specific occupation or job title.